-AIST is one of the largest public research organizations in Japan and focuses on the creation and implementation of technologies which are useful to the industry and society in the country.
-Its Robot Innovation Research Center examines specific target industries for improvement through the use of robotics, develops protocols for the safety assessment of applied robotic devices and analyzes the results of the application.
+AIST is one of the largest public research organizations in Japan and focuses on the creation and implementation of technologies that are useful to the industry and society in the country.
+Its Robot Innovation Research Center examines specific target industries for improvement through the use of robotics, develops protocols for the safety assessment of applied robotic devices, and analyzes the results of the application.
 In particular, it houses the “Project Unit of Robotic Devices for Nursing Care,” a collaboration with teams from the Intelligent Systems Research Institute and the Human Informatics Research Institute.
 In terms of human assistant robots, AIST is well known for developing the PARO robot seal.

 As Japan’s largest and most comprehensive basic and applied science research organization, RIKEN offers research in a variety of scientific disciplines, such as human robotics.
-In collaboration with Tokai Rubber Industries, Ltd (RIBA and RIBA-II) and Sumitomo Riko Compory, Ltd (ROBEAR), the RIBA (2009), RIBA-II (2011) and ROBEAR (2015), robotic nursing robots for mobility and lifting, were developed.
+In collaboration with Tokai Rubber Industries, Ltd (RIBA and RIBA-II) and Sumitomo Riko Company, Ltd (ROBEAR), the RIBA (2009), RIBA-II (2011) and ROBEAR (2015), robotic nursing robots for mobility and lifting, were developed.
 RI-MAN was founded by RIKEN’s Bio-Mimetic Control Research Center to assist the care of seniors.

 Japan Robot Association (JARA)

 JARA aims to promote the production of robots by fostering research, robot development, and the use of robot technology.
 The association seeks not only to improve the proliferation of state-of-the-art technology in the sector but also to help Japan’s welfare, economic growth, and living standards.
 JARA activities concerning human robots focus on its participation in the drafting of rules as well as the development of strategies and programs for increased use and the examination of ongoing trends.